QuadrupedGPT: Towards a Versatile Quadruped Agent in Open-ended Worlds: Introduction

-To achieve this goal, several key challenges must be addressed: i) Dynamic multimodal observations from a quadruped agent require semantic alignment with visual cues to understand human commands and environments. ii) To attain agility comparable to that of four-legged pets, quadruped agents must flexibly adapt their locomotion skills to diverse and challenging terrains while navigating toward the targets by determining efficient and safe paths. iii) To achieve long-term goals of complex tasks, quadruped agents are required to obtain advanced reasoning capabilities to perform high-level planning.
-This is particularly crucial in practical applications such as search and rescue.
+To achieve this goal, several key challenges must be addressed: \ding{182} The quadruped agent should be able to understand both human commands and its environment, while dynamically processing multimodal observations. \ding{183} To replicate agility of four-legged animals, the agent must flexibly adapt its locomotion strategies to navigate diverse and challenging terrains, while simultaneously identifying efficient and safe paths. \ding{184} To handle complex, long-term goals, the quadruped agent must be equipped with advanced reasoning capabilities to perform high-level planning.

-In this work, we introduce \textbf{QuadrupedGPT}, a versatile quadruped agent designed to tackle the challenges above: i) First, it relies on powerful foundation models to reason about the current situation and interpret received commands for informed decision-making. ii) To move with the agility of quadruped pets, our agent employs the LMM to enhance locomotion adaptation and path planning.
-It autonomously adjusts gait skills to suit varying terrains by modulating parameters through self-tuning.
-We design a Location-Simulation-Selection (LSS) strategy that grounds specific parameter sets into appropriate actions, avoiding impractical step-wise human intervention.
-Additionally, QuadrupedGPT generates an open-vocabulary semantic cost map for path planning, allowing it to effectively distinguish the traversability of different terrains and identify obstacles. iii) To handle long-horizon tasks, we pre-set a skill library that contains essential pretrained skills for various scenarios (e.g., different gaits, obstacle avoidance).
-QuadrupedGPT decomposes the task into a sequence of executable subgoals via LMM.
-Each subgoal is accomplished by retrieving the appropriate skill from our curated library.
-Moreover, our agent leverages the LMM to encode each skill into functions, enhancing interpretability and ease of execution.
+To address these challenges, we propose \textbf{QuadrupedGPT}, a versatile quadruped agent designed to combine agility with advanced cognition, enabling it to tackle complex, goal-driven tasks across diverse scenarios.
+Specifically, \ding{182} The agent leverages powerful foundation models to reason about the environment and interpret commands. \ding{183} To match the agility of pets, it utilizes the LMM to enhance locomotion and local navigation performance.
+We design a Location-Simulation-Selection (LSS) strategy that autonomously selects optimal gaits for varying terrains, eliminating the need for manual step-by-step adjustments.
+Additionally, QuadrupedGPT maintains an open-vocabulary semantic cost map for path planning, allowing it to effectively assess terrain traversability and detect obstacles. \ding{184} For long-horizon tasks, our agent decomposes complex objectives into a sequence of executable subgoals via LMM reasoning.